What is Radiculopathy?

-Radiculopathy is a term used to describe dysfunction of a nerve root.
-Signs and symptoms may include: Pain in the distribution of the nerve root, dermatomal sensory disturbances, weakness of muscles innervated by the nerve root, and hypoactive reflexes of the same muscles.
+Radiculopathy is a term used to describe the dysfunction of a nerve root.
 Sometimes the terms “radiculopathy” and “pinched nerve” are used interchangeably.
-However in some cases, dysfunction of a nerve root may occur without it being pinched.
+However, in some cases, dysfunction of a nerve root may occur without it being pinched.
 This may occur when a nerve root becomes inflamed for reasons such as infection, trauma, neoplasm, diabetes, arthritis, or other.
-In these cases the more specific term term “radiculitis” may be used to describe the condition.
+In these cases, the more specific term “radiculitis” may be used to describe the condition.

 A common cause of radiculopathy or pinched nerve is disc herniation.
 A disc herniation occurs when displaced disc material from its inner core produces pressure on a nerve root that innervates the arm or leg.
 Commonly this either occurs in the neck or lower lumbar spine.
 Other causes of pinched nerves include bone spurs, disc bulges, spondylolisthesis (spinal instability), spinal fracture, or spinal tumor.

 Symptoms of Radiculopathy